Price Action Indicator Indicator

 One of the main advantages of trading using pair correlations is that every trade hedges away some risk.
 Because there are two separate transactions required, even if Investor Education position performs unexpectedly, the other equity can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Investor Education will appreciate offsetting losses from the drop in the long position's value.

-Correlation analysis and pair trading evaluation for APA can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.
+Correlation analysis and pair trading evaluation for Hasbro can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.

 Pair CorrelationCorrelation Matching